zappvik/APMDashboard/README.md

 1.  **Data Ingestion (Telegraf):** A server agent that collects metrics from the host system at a regular interval.
 2.  **Database (TimescaleDB on Docker):** A PostgreSQL database extended with TimescaleDB for efficient time-series data storage and querying.
 It runs in a Docker container for portability.
-3.  **Backend API (Python & Flask):** A lightweight web server that exposes a JSON API endpoint.
+3.  **Backend API (Python & Flask):** A lightweight web server that exposes JSON API endpoints.
 It queries the database for recent data when requested by the frontend.
-4.  **Frontend (HTML, JS, Chart.js):** A static, client-side webpage that periodically fetches data from the backend API and renders it as a live chart.
+4.  **Frontend (HTML, JS, Chart.js):** A static, client-side webpage that periodically fetches data from the backend API and renders it as multiple live charts and status panels.

 ---